 Survey of US military history, broadly conceived, from World War I to the wars of the early twenty-first century.
 The course addresses military strategy, the interplay of force and diplomacy, technological innovation, civil-military relations, leadership, and the cultural and social underpinnings of military power.
+Prerequisite: HST 105.
+Fall, even-numbered years.

-HST 470: American Wars
+HST 470: World War I